PetarPeychev/sageleaf/README.md

 ## Overview
 Sageleaf programs are made up of modules.
 Modules are collections of types, functions and variables colocated in the same file.

-Programs have a single entry point, a function `fn main(): ()` which is called when the program is run.
+Programs have a single entry point, a function `main()` which is called when the program is run.

 ### Bindings
 Bindings are used to bind a value to a name in the current scope.
 They are denoted by the `let` keyword: